-One of the most attractive of all Welsh seaside towns and a very popular resort.
-It has a superb medieval castle and probably the best preserved town walls in Europe.
-The original medieval town street plan is still preserved within its walls, however, only a few of the original medieval buildings still survive, including Aberconwy, a fine 13th-c merchants house, and the lovely Elizabethan Plas Mawr.
-Also within the town is the parish Church of St Mary, which incorporates parts of an original Cistercian abbey.
+One of the most attractive of all Welsh seaside towns and a very popular tourist resort.
+It has a superb medieval castle and probably some of the best preserved town walls in Europe.
+The original medieval town street plan is still preserved within its walls, however only a few of the original medieval buildings still survive, including Aberconwy, a fine 13th-c merchants house and the lovely Elizabethan Plas Mawr.
+Also within the town is the Church of St Mary, which incorporates parts of an original Cistercian abbey.

 Opening times: time vary, see